Zuckerberg: Facebook engagement will likely decline after News Feed changes that show more posts by friends

 In a Facebook post, CEO Mark Zuckerberg said he would direct product teams to focus on helping people find meaningful social interactions.
 More public content has meant Facebook has “shifted away from the most important thing Facebook can do — help us connect with each other,” Zuckberg said.

-“Now, I want to be clear: by making these changes, I expect the time people spend on Facebook and some measures of engagement will go down.
+“Now, I want to be clear: By making these changes, I expect the time people spend on Facebook and some measures of engagement will go down.
 But I also expect the time you do spend on Facebook will be more valuable.
 And if we do the right thing, I believe that will be good for our community and our business over the long term too,” he said in a post about the News Feed change today.

 “Video and other public content have exploded on Facebook in the past couple of years.
 Since there’s more public content than posts from your friends and family, the balance of what’s in News Feed has shifted away from the most important thing Facebook can do — help us connect with each other,” he said.